 Eight courses are classified as Clinical Interventions courses.
-Eight courses are classified as Clinical Interventions courses.
-Students in all tracks take the three respective courses on psychodynamic interventions, cognitive and behavioral interventions, and diversity issues during the second year of the program.
+Students in all tracks take the two courses on psychodynamic interventions and cognitive and behavioral interventions during their second year in the program, and the diversity issues course during their third year.
 Requirements for the remaining intervention courses vary by program and track (see program/track curriculum details below).